 While you may transfer many of your assets through your will or living trust, a document called a beneficiary designation controls distribution of your retirement plans, life insurance policies, commercial annuities and a variety of financial accounts.

 Planned giving is a great way to support SCA while generating income for yourself and your family.
 Learn about the gifts that allow you to give to SCA while generating income for yourself and your family.
-The new – and higher – gift annuity rates announced are generating great interest from our supporters.

 Make a substantial gift to The Student Conservation Association in the form of fixed annual payments and pass assets to your family or other heirs at reduced tax cost.